Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-15.md

 To show this property formally, we first adapt the definition of one-time secrecy (Definition 2.6) to the public-key setting.
 There is one small but important technical subtlety: in Definition 2.6 the encryption key is chosen at the last possible moment in the body of CHALLENGE.
 This ensures that the key is local to this scope, and therefore each value of the key is only used to encrypt one plaintext.

 In the public-key setting, however, it turns out to be important to allow the adversary to see the public key before deciding which plaintexts to encrypt.
 (This concern is not present in the symmetric-key setting precisely because there is nothing public upon which the adversary’s choice of plaintexts can depend.)
 For that reason, in the public-key setting we must sample the keys at initialization time so that the adversary can obtain the public key via GETPK.
-To ensure that the key is used to encrypt only one plaintext, we add a counter and a guard condition to challenge, so that it only responds once with a ciphertext.
+To ensure that the key is used to encrypt only one plaintext, we add a counter and a guard condition to CHALLENGE, so that it only responds once with a ciphertext.

 **Definition 15.4**
 *Let $\Sigma$ be a public-key encryption scheme.
 Then $\Sigma$ has **one-time secrecy** if $\mathcal{L}^{\Sigma}_{\text{pk-ots-L}} \approx \mathcal{L}^{\Sigma}_{\text{pk-ots-R}}$, where:*